-I am currently a quarter of the way to getting a master’s degree from one of the best schools in the country and I didn’t have to spend months completing scholarship applications or applying for government grants to do it.
+I am currently a quarter of the way to getting a free master’s degree from one of the best schools in the country and I didn’t have to spend months completing scholarship applications or applying for government grants to do it.

 Even better still, they are paying ME a generous salary as I complete my studies.

 How is this possible?
 Did they find out that I am actually a Nobel Prize-winning fientist and decide to give me a full scholarship?
 No, I simply became an employee at the institution and am utilizing their employee tuition benefits.

 I had hoped to someday go to graduate school but the high price tag of most master’s degree programs and the fact that additional qualifications aren’t necessary to achieve financial independence made it very unlikely that I would ever pursue an additional degree.